vvb0x56/bash/README.md

 # bash_scripts

-Some aliases and scripts just for my comfort in bash.
+Some aliases and scripts just for usage and comfort of me.